 Then in 2011, it reemerged for 6 months with new guidelines.
 According to Carlos, “There had been piles of summons regarding the violations caught with the No Contact Policy, which proved its effectiveness.
 The rule also had no complaints from motorists and was never questioned on court before.
 With the new revisions, motorists were given the freedom to question their violation.”

-In line with the re-implementation, MMDA will install an additional 160 CCTV cameras in strategic location around Metro Manila.
+In line with the re-implementation, MMDA will install an additional 160 CCTV cameras in the strategic locations around Metro Manila.
 They’ll also let their enforcers use other means of documenting traffic violations such as cell phone cameras or digital cameras.